Fayetteville Angels (Arkansas baseball): 1940: Final Arkansas–Missouri League season

 The Arkansas–Missouri League played its final season in 1940.
 The season was the last minor league season for Fayetteville.
 With the league facing economic issues, the Monett franchise was moved to Siloam Springs in 1940 to balance travel in the league.
 The Arkansas–Missouri League began the season as a four-team Class D level league before folding on July 1, 1940.
 On June 28, 1940, the Fayette Angels franchise folded due to poor gate receipts and the league followed suit in folding.
 On June 30, 1940, the Arkansas–Missouri League's last regular season games were played.
-On July 1, 1940, a league all-Star game was held at Carthage, officially ending the Arkansas–Missouri League season upon its conclusion.
+On July 1, 1940, a league All-star game was held at Carthage, officially ending the Arkansas–Missouri League season upon its conclusion.

 In 1940, the population of Fayetteville was 8,212, which was an 11 percent increase from the 1930 population.
 The total population of Washington County, Arkansas in 1940 was 41,114.

-On the date the league folded, June 30, 1940, the Carthage Pirates were 10.5 games ahead in the league standings over second place Neosho.
-With a 21–29 record, Fayetteville ended their final season in third place, finishing 13.5 games behind Carthage.
-In the shortened season, the Fayetteville Angels were an Brooklyn Dodgers affiliate managed by Ducky Holmes and Herb Fash.
+On the date the league folded, June 30, 1940, the Carthage Pirates were 10½ games ahead in the league standings over second place Neosho.
+With a 21–29 record, Fayetteville ended their final season in third place, finishing 13½ games behind Carthage.
+In the shortened season, the Fayetteville Angels were a Brooklyn Dodgers affiliate managed by Ducky Holmes and Herb Fash.
 The Fayetteville Angels folded with the league.
 Fayetteville player/manager Herb Fash led the league with a .356 average and Angels' pitcher Joe Prylich had 9 wins to lead the Arkansas–Missouri League in its shortened season.

 In a game at Fayetteville on June 9, 1940, Fayetteville won the game without getting a hit.
 In a home game against the Neosho Yankees, Neosho pitcher Walter Nasalik pitched a no-hit game against the Angels.
 Nasalik walked 5 batters in the game and lost to Fayetteville by the score of 1–0.